-Optimal Casualty Insurance, Repair and Regulation in the Presence of a Securities Market
+Optimal Casualty Insurance and Repair in the Presence of a Securities Market

 Philip H. Dybvig